All Episodes

 Is it better to have loved and lost or to never have loved and thus be spared the loss?

-Well, eurythmic song, better to have loved and lost than never to have loved it all.
+Better to have loved and lost than never to have loved it all.

-So yeah, of course.
+So, yeah, of course.

 Of course.

-Dig in love deeply, live vividly, push yourself, work out climb mountains.
+Dig in, love deeply, live vividly, push yourself, work out, climb mountains.

 You know, do these things as a way of sort of strengthening your mind and body.

-I mean, don't make them fetishes uh to the point where you only climb mountains and don't fight evil.
+I mean, don't make them fetishes to the point where you only climb mountains and don't fight evil.

 But you don't get to live longer by retreating from life.